FAQ

 Is there a “GPL-free” commercial license for StackGres?

 Yes.
-Contact us at stackgres at ongres doc com if you want a trial or commercial license that does not contain the GPL clauses.
+Contact us at StackGres at Ongres doc com if you want a trial or commercial license that does not contain the GPL clauses.

 Will you ever switch from an open-source license to a source-available one?